jacobtread/oguard/README.md

 ## Building Windows Setup

 You can build the Windows setup.exe installer which handles adding the Windows service and setting everything up.
-The installer setup uses [Inno Setup](https://jrsoftware.org/isinfo.php), download and install Inno Setup then load the `.iss` into the Inno Setup Compiler and select Build > Compile from the menu.
+The installer setup uses [Inno Setup](https://jrsoftware.org/isinfo.php), download and install Inno Setup then load the `platform/windows/.iss` into the Inno Setup Compiler and select Build > Compile from the menu.